 Recording your first demo can be daunting.
 In a world where first impressions matter, it’s important to put your best sound forward right from the beginning.
-By distributing a high-quality demo, you’ll have a much better chance of building a loyal fanbase and increase the number of people who come to see your performances.
-There are many simple steps you can take that will help you sound your best and increase your chances of success in the music industry.
-If you’re planning on recording music for the first time and are looking for some helpful advice, you’ve come to the right place.
+By distributing a high-quality demo, you’ll have a much better chance of building a loyal fanbase.
+This can increase the number of people who come to see your performances.
+There are many simple steps you can take to help you sound your best and increase your chance of success in the music industry.
+Plan on recording music for the first time?
+Looking for some helpful advice?
+You’ve come to the right place.

 Let’s take a look at some tips for recording your first demo:

-Although memorization might now seem necessary since you’ll be in the studio rather than in front of a crowd, it’s highly recommended.
+Memorization might not seem necessary since you’ll be in the studio rather than in front of a crowd but it’s highly recommended.
 Memorizing your music will undoubtedly improve the final product that comes out of the studio.
-If you take the time to learn every part of your music thoroughly, you’ll have the opportunity to focus on musical expression rather than what’s written on a page in front of you.
+Take the time to learn every part of your music thoroughly.
+This gives you the opportunity to focus on musical expression rather than a written page in front of you.

-Of course, you should still have any melodic lines or words written down nearby in case you have a memory slip, which is natural during a long day of recording.
-However, not needing to depend on these notes will allow you to become more absorbed in your music, and your listeners will be able to hear this confidence in your playing.
+Of course, you should still have any melodic lines or words written down nearby in case you have a memory slip.
+This is natural during a long day of recording.
+However, not needing to depend on notes will allow you to become more absorbed in your music.
+Your listeners will be able to hear this confidence in your playing.

-This is your music, so you’ll want to make sure everything is up to your personal standards.
-After all, there’s nothing worse than listening to a recording you feel is only subpar for years afterward.
-A day of recording can be a lot of tedious work, so if you’re tired, you might convince yourself that a mediocre recording will cut it.
-Remember that in the long run, it will be worth it to record until you get that perfect sound.
-It’s better to take a rest when you’ve had enough for one day than to settle for a sound you’ll regret later on.
+This is your music so you’ll want to make sure everything is up to your personal standards.
+After all, there’s nothing worse than listening to a recording you feel is subpar.
+A day of recording can be tedious work.
+If you’re tired, you might convince yourself that a mediocre recording is good enough.
+Remember, in the long run, it will be worth it to record until you get that perfect sound.
+Take a rest when you’ve had enough for one day.
+It’s better to not settle for a sound you’ll regret later.

 Use the Right Instruments

-Playing on a low-quality instrument will compromise the sound of your demo.
-It can be difficult to invest in high-quality instruments, especially when you’re just starting out as a musician and recording your first demo.
-If you play on a low-quality guitar, for example, you might hear a lot of buzzing in your recording, or the bass tones might not come through the way you were hoping.
-If you can’t afford to purchase new instruments to record your demo, try visiting your nearest music store to check if they offer a rental service.
-Renting a high-quality instrument for a short period of time is significantly cheaper than purchasing one, so this is an excellent way to produce a high-quality recording on a budget.
+Playing on low-quality instruments will compromise the sound of your demo.
+However, when you’re just starting out as a musician recording your first demo, it can be difficult to invest in high-quality instruments.
+If you play on a low-quality guitar, for example, you might hear a lot of buzzing in the recording.
+Maybe the bass tones aren’t coming through the way you were hoping.
+If you can’t afford to purchase new instruments to record your demo, try visiting your nearest music store.
+Check and see if they offer a rental service.
+Renting a high-quality instrument for a short period of time is significantly cheaper than purchasing one.
+This is an excellent way to produce a high-quality recording on a budget.

 Practice Performing the Song